lauirene/cse428/README.md

 - `save_freq`: save frequency.
 Default: 1.
 <br>
 The output is saved in the [output] directory, where the model is saved under ``model`` subdir, the log info is saved under ``log`` subdir, and the tensorboard is saved in ``tensorboard``. <br>
-The best model is saved as model_best.pth.tar
+The best model is saved as model_best.pth.tar, which is selected by validation loss.
+You can modify it based on your expertise and tasks. <br>
 You can use ``tensorboard --logdir="tensorboard" --port 10000`` to track the fine-tuning status from the tensorboard monitor webpage from browser.

 #### Example command